OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes MVP TDD (Technichal Design Document).md

     *   The `ItemInspectionWindow` and its child `EffectInspectionWindow` are closed.
     *   A new `EffectInspectionWindow` opens as a direct child of the `UnitInspectionWindow`.
     *   The group is now: `Unit -> Effect`.

+### 4.5 UI Population Pattern: Persistent Slots

+To ensure a stable, performant, and bug-free UI, views that display collections of items in a grid (such as `InventoryWindow` or `DiscardPileWindow`) must adhere to the "Persistent Slots" pattern.

+#### The Problem to Avoid:
+Constantly destroying (`queue_free()`) and recreating UI nodes for every data change is inefficient and leads to visual bugs, such as `GridContainer` reflowing, loss of state, and desynchronization between the view and the data model.

+#### The Correct Pattern:
+1. **One-Time Initialization**: When the window is first created, it should programmatically instantiate and add the required number of "slot" nodes (e.g., `SlotView.tscn`) to its `GridContainer`.
+These slot nodes are now persistent for the lifetime of the window.

+2. **Content Update on Refresh**: When a UI refresh is required (e.g., after an inventory action), the window must not destroy the persistent slot nodes.
+Instead, it should:
+   a.
+Iterate through its existing slot nodes.
+   b.
+For each slot, clear any old content (e.g., a `GachaBallView` child).
+   c.
+Look up the corresponding data for that slot's index in the data model.
+   d.
+If the data slot contains an item, instantiate a new content view (e.g., `GachaBallView`) and add it as a child to the persistent slot node.

+This pattern ensures that the UI's structure remains stable, preventing visual glitches and correctly reflecting the underlying data state at all times.

 Part 5: Game Flows
 ### 3.6 In-Battle Instance Lifecycle